shredtechular/test/wp-content/plugins/kraken-image-optimizer/readme.txt

 = About the plugin =
 * You can use your Kraken API key and secret on as many sites/blogs as you like.
 We have no per-site license.
 * All images uploaded throught the media uploader are optimized on-the-fly.
 All generated thumbnails are optimized too.
+* The main image upload can be optionally resized - this is useful for preventing user uploads with unnecessarily large dimensions.
+You can specify the maximum width and/or height in Kraken.io->Settings.
+* When restricting the maximum dimensions of the main image using the resizing feature, the resulting image is **enhanced** using various advanced techniques, to help prevent downsample artifacts and "haloing" and produce a sharper result.
+* You can optionally preserve one or more of the Date, Copyright, Geotag, Orientation, Profile EXIF metadata tags.
+* Images can be automatically oriented according to their EXIF Orientation value - no need to manually rotate images.
 * All images already present in the media library can be optimized individually, or using the Bulk Action menu "Krak 'em all" feature.
 * This plugin does not require any root or command-line access.
 No compilation and installation of any binaries is necessary.
 * All optimization is carried out by sending images to Kraken.io's infrastructure, and pulling the optimized files to your Wordpress installation.